top of page

 “It's just the reality that if any immigrant is arrested in this day and age, you know ICE is going to find out about it through their surveillance,” she said.

-A message from the Juneau Independent to the Denali Law Group, which is representing Mendez-Cando, did not receive a response as of midmorning Friday.
+Multiple requests from the Juneau Independent to the Denali Law Group, which is representing Mendez-Cando, have not received a response.

 The mother and two youngest children have been deported to Tijuana, Mexico, while the oldest, who is 18, reportedly remains in custody at a state correctional facility, according to the statement.